Solar Photovoltaic Assessment with Large Language Model: Conclusion

 \section{Conclusion}

-This paper investigates how LLMs, guided by data engineering, prompt engineering, and fine-tuning, can efficiently detect solar panels in satellite imagery, reducing reliance on extensive labeled datasets and computational resources.
-The proposed PVAL framework surpasses existing methods with superior scalability across diverse environments and adaptability to multiple tasks.
-Additionally, by incorporating likelihood and confidence metrics, it enhances interpretability and provides valuable decision-making support for grid operators.
-These results demonstrate the potential of LLMs as cost-effective tools to accelerate renewable energy integration and enhance the resilience of microgrids and active ADNs.
+This paper {introduces PVAL, a label-efficient framework that unifies task decomposition and schema-guided JSON with \emph{likelihood}/\emph{confidence}, along with few-shot prompting and targeted fine-tuning, to} efficiently detect {, localize, and count rooftop} solar panels in satellite imagery{, achieving an overall accuracy of 94\% across six U.S. regions and surpassing all baselines}, reducing reliance on extensive labeled datasets and computational resources.
+The proposed PVAL framework surpasses existing methods with superior scalability across diverse environments and adaptability to multiple tasks{; cross-continental experiments show robust transfer across urban forms and imaging conditions}. {Practically, PVAL’s standardized, machine-actionable outputs integrate directly with GIS/EMS to maintain PV inventories, screen interconnection requests, and support feeder planning, hosting-capacity analysis, and DER siting. } These results demonstrate the potential of {constraining multimodal} LLMs {with a spatial schema and uncertainty signals as} cost-effective tools to accelerate renewable energy integration and enhance the resilience of microgrids and active ADNs.